saucelabs/sauce-docs/docs/basics/integrations/deque.md

 ## Sauce Labs UI

-Sauce Labs will display the accessibility results in our UI as a tab in the Job itself:
+Sauce Labs will display the accessibility results in our UI as a tab in the job itself:

 <img src={useBaseUrl('img/accessibility/example.png')} alt="Accessibility Example in Sauce UI"/>